Judicial Decision Reasons The Requirement of an Explanation of the What and Why | DK Legal Practice

 Understanding the Requirement of Reasons Within Judicial Decisions Including Small Claims Court Cases

-The decisions that are made by a judge, including the decisions made in a Small Claims Court case, are required to include explanations of the reasoning for the decision.
+A judge of any court, even the Small Claims court, is required to provide an explanation that explains what decision is made and why the decision is made.
 Judicial reasons ensure that the parties to the litigation understand the legal basis for the decisions made as well as enable a review, if necessary, within the process of an Appeal.

 The Law